Outlaw of Gor: Mystery Science Theater 3000

 Under the name Outlaw, the film was featured in episode #519 of Mystery Science Theater 3000.
 The episode debuted December 11, 1993, on Comedy Central.
 The episode marked the end of the invention exchanges between the Satellite of Love and the evil scientists in Deep 13, a feature of the show since the beginning.
 Kevin Murphy claims this change was made to fit with the non-technical nature of the character of new host Mike Nelson.

-Writer (and later performer on the show) Mary Jo Pehl wrote "The real highlight of this baby is Jack Palance in a stunning array of goofy hats."
+Writer (and later performer on the show) Mary Jo Pehl wrote, "The real highlight of this baby is Jack Palance in a stunning array of goofy hats."
 The episode also featured host Mike Nelson and his robot pals singing "Tubular Boobular Joy", an original song about the plentiful bare flesh displayed by the actors in the film, along with many in-movie riffs about the scantily clad performers.

 Outlaw ranks highly with fans, finishing #38 out of 177 in a poll of MST3K Season 11 Kickstarter backers.
-Writer Jim Vogel concurred almost exactly, placing the episode #39 (out of 191 total MST3K episodes).
-Vogel wrote "Highlights include the ditzy queen, Cabot’s white-haired little person sidekick, and good old surly Jack Palance, playing the Jafar-esque grand vizier role and looking like he absolutely detests having to be in this movie."
+Writer Jim Vorel concurred almost exactly, placing the episode #43 (out of 197 total MST3K episodes).
+Vorel wrote, "Highlights include the ditzy queen, Cabot’s white-haired little person sidekick, and good old surly Jack Palance, playing the Jafar-esque grand vizier role and looking like he absolutely detests having to be in this movie."
+In an article at Vulture, writer Courtney Enlow lists Outlaw as one of the series' 25 essential episodes.

 The MST3K version of Outlaw was included as part of the Mystery Science Theater 3000, Volume XXX DVD collection, released by Shout!
 Factory on July 29, 2014.
 The other episodes in the four-disc set include The Black Scorpion (episode #113), The Projected Man (episode #901), and It Lives by Night (episode #1010).
-Special features on the Outlaw disc include interviews with producer Harry Alan Towers and director John "Bud" Cardos and a feature on the novels of John Norman, who created Gor.
+Special features on the Outlaw disc include interviews with producer Danny Learner discussing producer Harry Alan Towers, an interview with director John "Bud" Cardos and a feature on the novels of John Norman, who created Gor.